EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 These are the options that you can define for each field:

-  * `property` (mandatory): the name of the Doctrine property which you want to display set (in `new` view) or modify (in `edit` view).
+  * `property` (mandatory): the name of the entity property which you want to set (in `new` view) or modify (in `edit` view).
 This is the only mandatory option when using the extended field configuration format.
-  * `label` (optional): the title displayed for the property.
-The default title is the "humanized" version of the property name (e.g. 'fieldName' is transformed into 'Field name').
+  * `label` (optional): the title displayed for the form field.
+The default title is the "humanized" version of the property name (e.g. `published` is displayed as `Published` and `dateOfBirth` as `Date of birth`).
-  * `help` (optional): the help message displayed below the form field in the `edit` and `new` views.
+  * `help` (optional): the help message displayed below the form field.
-  * `css_class` (optional): the CSS class applied to the form field widget container element.
-For example, when using the default Bootstrap based form theme, this value is applied to the `<div>` element which wraps the label, the widget and the error messages of the field.
+  * `css_class` (optional): the CSS class applied to the HTML element which contains the entire form field.
+For example, when using the default Bootstrap form theme, this value is applied to the `<div>` element which wraps the label, the widget and the error messages of the field.
   * `type` (optional): the Symfony Form type used to render this field.
 All the [Symfony Form types](http://symfony.com/doc/current/reference/forms/types.html) are supported.
 In Symfony 2.x applications, use the short type name (e.g.
-    `email`) and in Symfony 3.x use the fully qualified class name of the type (e.g. `Symfony\Component\Form\Extension\Core\Type\EmailType`)
+    `email`); in Symfony 3.x use the fully qualified class name of the type (e.g. `Symfony\Component\Form\Extension\Core\Type\EmailType`)
-  * `type_options` (optional), a hash which defines the value of any of the options supported by the Symfony Form type associated with the field.
+  * `type_options` (optional), a hash with the options passed to the Symfony Form type associated with the field.

 The `type_options` is the most powerful option because it literally comprises tens of options suited for each form type: